traktofon/thinpool-unscramble/README.md

 --------

 * Name of the volume group: `vg0`
-* Name of the thin pool: `vg0/tpool`
+* Name of the thinpool: `vg0/tpool`
 * LVM metadata backup is in the file `/etc/lvm/backup/vg0`

 Step 1: Try the repair tools
 ----------------------------

-Try to repair the thin pool metadata:
+Try to repair the thinpool metadata:

 ```bash
 lvconvert --repair vg0/tpool
 ```

-This creates a "repaired" copy of the thin pool's metadata on a new LV, `tpool_meta0`.
+This creates a "repaired" copy of the thinpool's metadata on a new LV, `tpool_meta0`.
 (The original metadata volume is `tpool_tmeta` but it is hidden, so LVM doesn't let you access it directly.)

-You can now try to activate the thin pool again, and LVM will try to swap in the new metadata for the old one:
+You can now try to activate the thinpool again, and LVM will try to swap in the new metadata for the old one:

 ```bash
 lvchange -aey -v vg0/tpool
 ```

-If you are lucky, your thin pool and its LVs gets activated, and you are back in business.
+If you are lucky, your thinpool and its LVs gets activated, and you are back in business.
 Congratulations!
 If not, read on.

-Step 2: Extract the data portion of the thin pool
+Step 2: Extract the data portion of the thinpool
 -------------------------------------------------

-An LVM thin pool actually consists of two LVs, one for the data portion and one for the metadata, called `tpool_tdata` and `tpool_tmeta` respectively.
+An LVM thinpool actually consists of two LVs, one for the data portion and one for the metadata, called `tpool_tdata` and `tpool_tmeta` respectively.
-But LVM hides these volumes, and I found no way to access the data portion without activating the thin pool (which, as mentioned, fails).
+But LVM hides these volumes, and I found no way to access the data portion without activating the thinpool (which, as mentioned, fails).

 So we need to do it manually.
 Find the entry for `tpool_tdata` in the LVM metadata backup.